 Alerting People to Risk with Safety Signs

-One way employers can help keep everyone safe from these types of injuries is to use safety signs (like these safety signs) or vinyl labels (such as this) that alert people to the dangers of loose clothing.
+One way employers can help keep everyone safe from these types of injuries is to use safety signs or vinyl labels (such as this) that alert people to the dangers of loose clothing.
 Every machine that has moving or spinning parts, for example, should also have a sign in the area that reminds everyone to check their clothing prior to entering.
 This is a simple and affordable way to help ensure everyone has a reminder of this important safety tip before getting close to machinery.